benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 ```
 {path_to_repository}\extra_files\setup_files\windows\inno_setup_source_files
 ```
-This directory is also where you should place any files that you would like the *Inno Setup* installer to extract alongside the *Time Stamper* program.
+This directory is also where you should place any additional files that you would like the *Inno Setup* installer to extract alongside the *Time Stamper* program.

 ### Download *Inno Setup*
 To be able to read *Inno Setup* configuration files, you must have *Inno Setup* installed on your computer.
 You can download the *Inno Setup* installer [here](https://jrsoftware.org/isdl.php).